FDA-approved safe, effective, and palatable option for the treatment of certain Urea Cycle Disorders (UCDs) used along with a specific diet.

 Be sure to always pour Pheburane® into the tube portion of the dosing spoon.

-Better coverage & 50-70% less expensive than other tasteless/taste-masked UCD treatments (based on published pricing information).
+Better coverage & 50-70% less expensive than other nearly tasteless/taste-masked UCD treatments (based on published pricing information).

 Medunik USA offers Pheburane® through its UNIK Support Program - designed to support each unique patient.
 Unik Support (pronounced yoo·neek) offers a Savings Program as well as additional specialized support services.